 What this means is, the government is proposing to break up the NHS in England into a set of local public/private organisations called Accountable Care Systems or Organisations that would use a business model similar to the USA Medicare system.
 This provides publicly-funded basic health care to people who are too poor or ill to get private health insurance.

 The Secretary of State Jeremy Hunt says that by next March, he is going to make the necessary regulatory and legislative changes by statutory instrument.
 This means the biggest change to the NHS since the contentious 2012 Health and Social Care Act would be made with NO parliamentary scrutiny or debate.
 If you think this stinks, please tell your MP to tell Hunt he must use the proper democratic process and amend laws and regulations by bringing primary legislation to the House of Commons.
 We all need to be reminding the government we still live in a democracy and will not let it act like a dictatorship.

-A report of the Joint Health Scrutiny meeting will be on the ck999 blog soon and will focus on what was NOT said by the West Yorkshire Sustainability and Transformation Partnership officials – and was NOT said by Councillors because they seemed oblivious to all the information the STP officials left out.
+A report of the Joint Health Scrutiny meeting is on the ck999 blog here.
+It focusses on what was NOT said by the West Yorkshire Sustainability and Transformation Partnership officials – and was NOT said by Councillors because they seemed oblivious to all the information the Sustainability and Transformation Partnership officials left out.

 Christine Hyde’s statement opened with the observation that leaving out information is a key manipulative tactic on the part of NHS privatisers.
 Here’s what she said:

 Rajan Madhoc, a retired Newcastle Hospital Trust consultant and manager who walked from Jarrow to London on the People’s March for the NHS as penance for his part in dismantling NHS services through outsourcing, told me that Board Papers could easily be written to conceal the effect of any proposal.